aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 1. In the same VPC as the EKS cluster you created above, [create a General Purpose, Bursting Amazon EFS file system](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html).
 Create EFS mount points in each of the VPC subnets.

-2. Using AWS Management console, in the same VPC as the EKS cluster, launch an i3 EC2 instance with 200 GB storage using any linux AMI.
+2. Using AWS Management console, in the same VPC as the EKS cluster, launch a general purpose computing EC2 instance with 200 GB storage using Ubuntu [Deep Learning AMI](https://aws.amazon.com/machine-learning/amis/).
 The purpose of this instance is to mount the EFS file system created above and prepare the EFS file-system for machine-learning training.

 3. Mount EFS file system on the instance created in Step 2 above at ```/efs```.